Goa Business School: IT Summit

 In October 2019, the Goa Business School IT Summit (GBSITS) was organised at the Dr Shyama Prasad Mukharjee Indoor Stadium, Taleigao.

 Early studies

-Some early work which drew media attention included local Goa-related studies looking at palm feni production being affected adversely due to a lack of toddy-tappers, the traditional workers who extracted toddy from coconut trees which abound in the area.
+Some early work which drew media attention included local Goa-related studies looking at palm feni production being adversely affected by a lack of toddy-tappers, the traditional workers who extracted toddy from coconut trees which are abundant in the area.